Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Starting off with a personalised salutation to the hiring manager

-- A brief introduction of yourself and your qualifications
+- Introducing yourself and showcasing your relevant qualifications

-- A summary of your relevant experience and skills
+- Highlighting your relevant experience and skills

-- Expressing your enthusiasm for the position and the company
+- A statement of your interest in the position and the company

 - Providing a professional closing and your contact details

-Here is an example of the resume letter:
+Here is an example of an effective resume letter:

-Dear [Hiring Manager’s Name]
+Dear [Hiring Manager’s Name],

-I am writing this letter to announce my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-Being highly skilled and experienced person in your field I am convinced that I would be an ideal candidate to be considered for this job.
+I am writing to inform you of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an extremely skilled and knowledgeable [Your field], I believe I would make a perfect fit to be considered for this job.

-Thank you for taking a look at my application.
-I am looking forward getting in touch with you.
+Thank you for your consideration of my application.
+I am looking forward to receiving your feedback.

 Sincerely,